electronicvisions/brainscales2-demos/fp_sudoku.rst

     The numbers in the fields are related to the neurons, that spiked the most in the runtime.**

 - **Task 2:**
-  Now implement the four constrains rules discussed above.
+  Now implement the four constraint rules discussed above.
   If they are correctly implemented you should get a solved sudoku (keep number of hints and seed).

 Now you have a working sudoku solver.
 Let's test it: